KadekSatriadi/Tangible-Globe-AR/README.md

 # Tangible Globe AR

-This document contains hardware requirements, instuctions, and software for recreating the AR experience of the "Tangible Globes for Data Visualisation in Augmented Reality" research project.
+This document contains hardware requirements, instuctions, and software for recreating the AR experience of the "Tangible Globes for Data Visualisation in Augmented Reality" research project. **This project is not actively maintained nor will it be extended in near future.**

 ![](https://kadeksatriadi.com/wp-content/uploads/2022/03/tangible_globe_AR.png)